The عاهل of Luxor

 Haywire in the Hashemite

-Mac arrived to a bottle of the sleaziest Jordanian bootleg spirits I had ever laid eyes on.
-I had spent
+Mac arrived to a bottle of the sleaziest Jordanian bootleg spirits I'd laid eyes on.

 The Malaganese Fairy Queen